Mysterious jetpack man is not the only person to take flight in unconventional ways

 (CNN)During the last few months a man in the jetpack has been spotted flying over Los Angeles International Airport several times, but the unidentified man is not the only one to lift off in an unconventional way.

-Oddly enough, there are at least four men who have used a type of balloon to soar about the ground, and all of them became famous in their own way.
+Oddly enough, there are at least four men who have used a type of balloon to soar above the ground, and all of them became famous in their own way.

 Larry Walters